lauraschaposnik/old/_pages/teaching-prosp.md

 <b>Post-doc positions opening:</b> In 2021/2022 I will be hiring one or two post-docs to work in my research group at UIC.
 If you're interested in joining me here, please send me an email.

+## Prospective students

 <b>Students at UIC:</b> If you’re a student at UIC and looking for research in my area, don’t hesitate to get in touch by emailing me at schapos@uic.edu.

 <b>Student openings:</b> If you're interested in joining UIC to work in my research group, do get in touch!
 I can walk you through the application process and help you prepare your material.

-For some global as well as particular open problems in my area, students may enjoy reading about [spectral Higgs bundles](http://aimpl.org/spectralhiggs/1/) from one of the [workshops](https://schapos.people.uic.edu/Research.html) that I organized.

-## Funding for students and post-docs
+## Sources of funding for students and post-docs

 * for US students: [NSF graduate fellowships](https://www.nsfgrfp.org/).
 * for US and non-US students: [Fulbright fellowships](http://us.fulbrightonline.org/applicants).